Sillybutts/SillyMaxx1400/README.md

 You can still use original Titan missiles/rockets with the included barrels, they slide over the outside of the barrel.

+## Performance

+Performance numbers contributed by Shaznazabbadaz!

+Maximum pumps before the stock Titan over pressure release valve kicks off.
+These numbers can be significantly increased with a plugged pump.

+MegaXL- 105FPS.
+5 Full Lengths- 115FPS
+5 half darts- 120FPS
+10 half darts- 95-100FPS
+Triple Rival- 115FPS
+Mega- 120FPS

+## Hardware, Stickers, and Assembly

 This blaster is not as cleanly assembled as my other designs.
 It was mainly made as a personal project.
 It is still not *hard* to build, but its certainly more involved than building a printed blaster straight from a hardware kit.
 There is glue.

-## Hardware, Stickers, and Assembly

 Hardware:
 - 1x Titan Tank and pump